 According to the Chinese zodiac, 2016 is the year of the Monkey (猴子).
 Joe happens to be a monkey, but he’s not just any monkey, he’s a gold monkey.
-To celebrate, I’m making pork and celery dumplings our home on wheels.
+To celebrate, I’m making my family’s Chinese dumpling recipe in our home on wheels.
 Dumplings (饺子) play an important role on Chinese New Year and are considered one of the mandatory dishes to serve and eat.
 The shape of these dumplings resemble Chinese gold ingots, a symbol of wealth and prosperity.
 Legend has it, the more dumplings you eat, the more money you will have.

 This recipe can be used to make almost any type of dumpling so feel free to substitute the protein and vegetable for your favorite.
 Always wrap one or two and cook it to make sure the flavor is to your liking, otherwise adjust before making the rest of the dumplings.